Filming the Mystery of The Dead Sea Scrolls

-Gathering evidence from the texts of the scrolls, the archaeology of the site and the historians descriptions of the sect, De Vaux’s ideas have become so entrenched in scroll studies that they now known as the consensus view.
+Gathering evidence from the texts of the scrolls, the archaeology of the site and the historian’s descriptions of the sect, De Vaux’s ideas have become so entrenched in scroll studies that they have now known as the consensus view.

 But, despite its name, De Vaux’s consensus view was never universally accepted, having bitter critics both during his lifetime and after his death in 1971.
 One of his most vocal opponents over the last twenty years has been Professor Golb of the University of Chicago.